aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Disabling exception auto-capture

-> New in 1.10.0

 Use **`capture_error=False`** parameter in both `capture_lambda_handler` and `capture_method` decorators to instruct Tracer **not** to serialize exceptions as metadata.

-!!! info "Commonly useful in one scenario"
+???+ info "Info: Commonly useful in one scenario"

-    1. You might **return sensitive** information from exceptions, stack traces you might not control
+     You might **return sensitive** information from exceptions, stack traces you might not control

 === "sensitive_data_exception.py"